morteza-fsh/puppeteer-full-page-screenshot/readme.md

 })();
 ```

 > **NOTE** As this library scrolls down to take screenshots, sticky elements may appear multiple times on the final image.
-In other to fix this issue you need to add custom styles to reset sticky styles just before taking the screenshot.
+To fix this issue, you need to add custom styles to reset sticky positioned elements just before taking the screenshot.

 ## Options